Condofire

 Rosie: Knows that I know.
 I saw her today on her bike.
 Definitely nothing to write home about.
 Very ordinary.
 Anyways, she walked right passed me and ignored me.

-Rosie: Anyways, maybe I should just wear earplugs on Wednesday nights.
+Rosie: No. Anyways, maybe I should just wear earplugs on Wednesday nights.
 He must be married.

 Tessa: Okay ma.
 I gotta fly.
 Say hi to Jokelee for me.
 Good luck with your neighbour.
 Make sure not to talk to her.
 See ya gaboods.